 It takes more than a great camera to make a great image.
 You need artistry, skill, and often a bit of luck.
 But having the right equipment is an important part of the equation.
 I get a lot of questions about my gear.
 Here’s a peek at what I carry when I’m out on assignment or shooting at events.

-I cut my teeth on an old Pentax 35mm film camera and then shot with an Olympus OM-1 for years.
+Like many photographers, I cut my teeth on old 35mm film cameras, first a Pentax MV-1 and then a much-loved Olympus OM-1.
 But over the past decade I’ve been wedded almost exlusively to Canon DSLRs.
-I’ve shot with a Digital Rebel, a 20D, a 5D, a 5D Mark II and a 7D.
+I’ve shot with a wide range of them, including the 20D and the classic 5D.
 My current cameras of choice are the 5D Mark III and the 6D.

 Canon 5D Mark III.
 This is an extraordinary camera in almost every respect.
 It’s powerful, fast, intuitive and produces all-around gorgeous images.
 It also feels good in the hand.
 While it’s fairly big and heavy (especially with a battery grip attached), I’ve found that it’s almost perfect for the sort of photography I do.
 One of my favorite features is the silent shutter mode, which allows me to shoot in quiet venues without calling attention to myself.
 There are a few little issues that I hope Canon will address in the next version.
 I wish it had a higher sync-speed, for example, or that it could write equally fast to both CF and SD cards, or that the metering corresponded to the selected autofocus point, or that the images had a higher dynamic range.
 But even with these caveats, the 5D Mark III ranks as one of the finest DSLRs on the market, and certainly the best camera I’ve ever used.

 Canon 6D.
 This is Canon’s newest full-frame DSLR, released in late 2012.
 It’s smaller and more user-friendly than the 5D Mark III, and it costs considerably less.
-But the image quality is about equal, perhaps even a slight bit better.
+But the image quality is about equal, perhaps even a little better.
 I bought the 6D to use as a second camera at events, but to my surprise I’ve found myself preferring it in many situations.
 The compact form factor and reduced weight make it a better choice for street photography, for example.
-It also travels very well and has the added benefit of GPS (which the 5D Mark III doesn’t have).
-It also allows me to shoot using my iPhone as a wireless remote.
-In addition, it has a silent shutter mode, which can really save the day inside a lecture hall or at a press conference.
+It also travels very well and has the added benefit of GPS (a feature the 5D Mark III lacks).
+It also allows me to shoot using my iPhone as a wireless remote, which can be very useful.
 I’ve had some trouble getting used to the button layout on the back, which is not as good as the one on the 5D Mark III.
 It also skimps on some features, like sync speed, autofocus, and shutter speed.
 But those frustrations aside, I think the 6D represents the DSLR of the future.
 It’s compact, light, easy to use, and gives you astonishingly good image quality.

 A great camera needs a great lens; the two go hand in hand.
 It’s taken me years to find a combination that really works in the field.
-Today it comes down to a handful of lenses that I consider critical to the work I do.
+Today it comes down to a handful of lenses that I consider critical to the work I do—photojournalism and event photography, in particular.
 I’d say that 95 percent of the time, I’m using one of the following four lenses.

 Canon 16-35mm f/2.8 L II.
 Wide-angle lenses are challenging to work with.
 They require a sophisticated understanding of composition compared to standard lenses.
 It has taken me time to learn how to shoot wide (and to develop the confidence to get really close to the action).
 But this lens is a joy to use and has produced some of my all-time best images.
-Of the four lenses listed here, it’s the least sharp and it produces the highest degree of distortion, especially in the corners.
-But that doesn’t matter.
+Of the four lenses listed here, it’s the softest and produces the highest degree of distortion, especially in the corners.
+Doesn’t matter.
 It’s the lens that consistently produces memorable captures—images that draw you in and seize the imagination.

-In addition to these four, I have a handful of other lenses that serve a variety of special purposes, from a 15mm fisheye to a 100mm macro to a Lensbaby.
+In addition to these four, I have a handful of other lenses that serve a variety of special purposes, from a 15mm fisheye to a 50mm f/1.4 to a 100mm macro to a Lensbaby.
+(I have a special place in my heart for the 50mm and wrote a blog post about it: The 50mm, My First Love.)
 I also carry an EF 1.4x teleconverter with me, for those times when the 70-200mm isn’t quite long enough.
 Like many photographers, I fantasize about owning other lenses.
 But the reality is that I already have more gear than I can carry in most situations.
 And when I need something in particular—such as a 400mm f/2.8 to shoot, say, a concert—I simply rent it.